xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/wavelet_tool/introduction_and_working_with_the_tool.md

 The function group drop-down menu lets you select from a list of categories: Load/Create Wavelets, Filtering, Utility, and Equations.
 These are combined in the All option.
 There are also Colored & EEI Inversion functions to provide wizards to compute Inversion operators.

 When you select one of these groups it will show a list of available functions under that heading.
-Load/Create Wavelets is described in section 6.6.18.2 .
-Color and EEI Inversion appear in section Error!
-Reference source not found..
-All of the other options are detailed in section 6.6.18.12

 **Menu Bar**

 This contains several icons giving control of display options.
-They are described in section 6.6.18.2

 **Management Bar**

 This contains icons to edit algorithm parameters, rename a wavelet, save to project, freeze a copy of a wavelet, and delete a wavelet from the list.
-The functions are described in section 6.6.18.2

 **Time, Amplitude and Spectrum Displays**

-These display options are described in section 6.6.18.2
+These display options are described in [the next section](/algorithm_documentation\interpretation-processing\wavelet_tool\wavelet_management_and_display.md)

 **Wavelet table**